-For more information about primary restore, see the Microsoft article "Authoritative, Primary, and Normal Restores" at https://technet.microsoft.com.
+For more information about primary restore, see the Microsoft article "Authoritative, Primary, and Normal Restores" at How to force authoritative and non-authoritative synchronization for DFSR-replicated sysvol replication.

 How do I change the Backup Agent port number?

 RMAD uses a TCP port to communicate with Backup Agent installed on the target domain controllers to be backed up.
 To change the Backup Agent port number, perform the following procedures.